The Newsletter of First Presbyterian Church

 - 2021 Session members & Deacons are reminded to compile a summary report for your area which will need to be sent to the office by Friday, January 14th.
 Thank you!

 FPC ANNUAL MEETING

 Our annual congregational meeting will be after worship on Sunday, January 30th.
 If you are responsible for a particular ministry (e.g., music, nominating, church school, property), please submit a brief report to the church office (email@example.com) by Friday, January 14th.

 PMC ANNUAL TREE LIGHTING REMEMBRANCE SERVICE

-Our thanks to our session members for decorating the sanctuary this Christmas season.
+Our thanks to our session members and to our congregation for decorating the sanctuary this Christmas season.

 5 Tiffanny H.